tikv/deep-dive-tikv/src/distributed-transaction/percolator.md

 |-----|--------|--------|---------|
 |k1   |14:"value2"<br/>12:<br/>10:"value1"|14:primary<br/>12:<br/>10:|14:<br/>12:data@10<br/>10:|

-It means that for the key `k1`, a value `"value1"` was committed at timestamp `12`.
+The state in the table means that for key `k1`, value `"value1"` was committed at timestamp `12`.
 Then there is an uncommitted version whose value is `"value2"`, and it's uncommitted because there's a lock.
-You will understand why it looks like this after understanding how transactions work.
+You will understand why it is like this after understanding how transactions work.

-The data of a certain row and a certain Percolator column is named a *cell*.
-The above example shows different versions of data of a single cell.
+The data of a specific row and a specific Percolator column is named a *cell*.
+The above example shows different versions of data for a single cell.

 The remaining columns, `c:notify` and `c:ack_O`, are used for Percolator's incremental processing.
 After a modification, we set `c:notify` column to mark a cell to be dirty.
-There can be some *observers* which can do some user-specified operations when they find data of their observed columns have changed.
-To find whether data is changed, they continuously scanning the `notify` columns to find dirty cells. `c:ack_O` is the "acknowledgment" column of the observer `O`, which is used to prevent a row from incorrectly being notified twice.
+Existing *observers*  will perform user-specified operations when they find data of their observed columns has changed.
+To find whether data is changed, they continuously scan the `notify` columns to find dirty cells. `c:ack_O` is the "acknowledgment" column of observer `O`, which is used to prevent a row from being incorrectly notified twice.
 It saves the timestamp of the observer's last execution.

 ### Writing

-Percolator's transactions are committed by a 2PC algorithm.
-Its two phases are called `Prewrite` and `Commit`.
+Percolator's transactions are committed by a 2-phase commit (2PC) algorithm.
+Its two phases are `Prewrite` and `Commit`.

 In `Prewrite` phase:
-1. We get a timestamp from the timestamp oracle, and we call the timestamp the transaction's `start_ts`.
+1. Get a timestamp from the timestamp oracle, and we call the timestamp the transaction's `start_ts`.
-2. For each row involved in the transaction, put a lock to `lock` column.
-At the same time, put the value to the `data` column with the timestamp `start_ts`.
-One of these locks will be chosen as the *primary* lock, and others are *secondary* locks.
-Each lock saves the transaction's `start_ts`.
-The secondary locks, in addition, save the primary lock's location.
+2. For each row involved in the transaction, put a lock in the `lock` column.
+At the same time, assign the value to the `data` column with the timestamp `start_ts`.
+One of these locks will be chosen as the *primary* lock, while others are *secondary* locks.
+Each lock contains the transaction's `start_ts`.
+Each secondary lock, in addition, contains the location of the primary lock.
-    * If we found that there's already a lock or newer version than `start_ts`, the current transaction will be rolled back.
+    * If there's already a lock or newer version than `start_ts`, the current transaction will be rolled back.

-And then, in `Commit` phase:
+And then, in the`Commit` phase:
 1. Get another timestamp, namely `commit_ts`.
-2. Remove the primary lock, and at the same time write a record to `write` column with the timestamp `commit_ts`, and its value records the transaction's `start_ts`.
+2. Remove the primary lock, and at the same time write a record to the `write` column with timestamp `commit_ts`, whose value records the transaction's `start_ts`.
-    * If the lock is missing, the commit should fail.
+    * If the primary lock is missing, the commit should fail.
-3. For all secondaries, do the same thing.
+3. Then for all secondary locks, repeat the process above.

 Once the step 2 (committing the primary) is done, we say the whole transaction is done.
 It doesn't matter if the process of committing the secondaries unexpectedly exited.
-When we meet a lock of other transactions, we can see whether its primary has been committed to determine whether the whole transaction has been committed.

-Let's see the example in the paper of Percolator.
+Let's see the example from the paper of Percolator.
 Assume we are writing two rows in a single transaction.
 At first, the data looks like this:

 | key | bal:data     | bal:lock  | bal:write       |
 |-----|--------------|-----------|-----------------|
 | Bob | 6:<br/>5:$10 | 6:<br/>5: | 6:data@5<br/>5: |
 | Joe | 6:<br/>5:$2  | 6:<br/>5: | 6:data@5<br/>5: |

 This table shows Bob and Joe's balance.
 Now Bob wants to transfer his $7 to Joe's account.
-First, we do `Prewrite`:
+The first step is `Prewrite`:

 1. Get the `start_ts` of the transaction.
-We got `7` in this example.
+In our example, it's `7`.
-2. For each row involved in this transaction, put a lock in the `lock` column, and put the data to the `data` column.
+2. For each row involved in this transaction, put a lock in the `lock` column, and assign the data to the `data` column.
 One of the locks will be chosen as the primary lock.

 After `Prewrite`, our data looks like this: